 $5,500,000/yr increase in tax revenues to the State of California

-The Claremont Locally Grown Power (CLGP) initiative is the first massive scale, low-moderate income (LMI), energy program to expand state revenues above costs.
+The CHERP Locally Grown Power (CLGP) initiative is the first massive scale, low-moderate income (LMI), energy program to expand state revenues above costs.

 By including LMI households intentionally in the economic equation, and by manufacturing and installing solar panels using local labor in a non-profit business model we can capture every penny of savings and circulate it locally.
 In this way we are able to create Sustainable Energy AND Sustainable Economics